Claude Code and Codex proved coding agents can work. Both run on Python or TypeScript — the default stack for AI tooling.

 }

-Agent context often uses string-keyed dictionaries.
+Agent context often ends up as string-keyed dictionaries.
 Swift’s phantom types make these compile-time safe:

 extension ContextKey where Value == String {